gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 So far, we've been learning how to use React.js—how powerful it is to be able to create our _own_ components to act as custom building blocks for websites.

-We've also explored styling components using CSS Modules.
+We’ve also explored styling components using CSS Modules and CSS-in-JS, which lets us encapsulate CSS within our components.

 ## Data in Gatsby